Extrality/cert-manager-webhook-namecheap/README.md

 #### Steps

 1. Create testdata/namecheap/apiKey.yaml and testdata/namecheap/config.json using your credentials.
 2. Run `TEST_ZONE_NAME=example.com. make test` .
 Note that the domain here should be updated to your own domain name.
 Also note that this is a full domain name with a `.` at the end.
 3. You should see all tests passing.
+4. In case the tests fail: set `useSandbox` to false